gguuss/google-dotnet-demo/README.md

 2. Right click the solution and select Manage NuGet Packages
 3. Restore the packages
 4. Update the client ID and secret with new credentials from the [Google APIs console](https://code.google.com/apis/console)
-4. Press F5 to build and run the app
+5. Press F5 to build and run the app
-5. Copy and paste an access token into the console app
+6. Sign in when the app starts